KapJI/homeassistant-stubs/README.md

 [[2]](https://github.com/home-assistant/core/pull/47796)).
 This is because [PEP 561](https://www.python.org/dev/peps/pep-0561/#packaging-type-information) says that `py.typed` marker is applied recursively and the whole package must support type checking.
-But most of the Home Assistant components are currently not type checked.
+But many of the Home Assistant components are currently not type checked.

 ## How it works